Scientific Name

 How to Grow and Care

-These plants can easily be propagated by taking cuttings as well as by seed.
+These plants can easily be propagated by taking cuttings and seeds.
 Climbing Aloes generally have both male and female flowers on each plant, but an individual plant is usually not self-fertile.

 Learn more at How to Grow and Care for Climbing Aloes.